IBS?

 IBS and Gut–Brain Interaction

-IBS is best understood through the lens of the gut–brain axis.
+IBS is widely understood through the lens of the gut–brain axis.
 In this model, the communication between your central nervous system and your enteric nervous system (the "brain in your gut") is experiencing challenges.

 This can lead to changes in:

-* Visceral sensitivity: A heightened awareness of internal sensations like gas or pressure.
+• Visceral sensitivity: A heightened awareness of internal sensations like gas or pressure.

 The Symptom–Stress Cycle